 Short term rentals/ Primary Residence: Business Policy

 If you plan on renting out your home for a single occasion, your existing homeowner’s insurance may be sufficient.
 However, if you plan on renting your property out in the short term, (e.g. like an Airbnb-style scenario) your insurance company may perceive that your property is a business, and as such you will need to take out a business-specific policy.
 Check with your insurance provider to ensure you are getting the correct policy for your situation.

 If the property will be leased over a longer period of time, e.g. six months or more, you will need to take out a landlord or rental dwelling policy.
 Beware, landlord policies tend to cost 10 – 20% more than regular homeowner policies.
 A landlord policy usually provides coverage for 3 things: Structure, Belongings and Liability.

-- Damage caused by a fire, wind, lightning, hail, ice or snow
+- Damage caused by fire, wind, lightning, hail, ice, or snow

 - Personal property use for maintenance or tenant use such as household appliances like washing machines, dryers, snow blowers and lawn mowers.

 - Liability: if a tenant or guest is injured on the property, including legal fees and medical expenses

 Note: Your tenant’s personal property is not covered by your landlord policy, so be sure to inform your tenants to invest in their own insurance prior to signing the lease, to cover themselves in the event that something goes wrong.

 Advertising your property properly and effectively is one of the key steps that ensures you get the tenants you want.